Women, Peace and Security [fr]

 It is essential to protect women against violence in conflicts.
 We must also promote and ensure their participations to conflicts prevention and resolution.
 That is why the UN Security Council adopted a key resolution in 2000: resolution 1325.
 Since 2000, seven other resolutions were adopted by the Council.
 They form a fundamental basis in order to fully take into account the situation of women in conflicts.

 France is mobilized in the Security Council for gender equality, one of the sustainable development goal adopted by UN Member States in 2015, and for the protection of women’s rights.
 In this context, France actively promotes the agenda “Women, Peace and Security”.
-France is organizing during its Security Council presidency, on 27 October 2017, a public debate on “Women, Peace and Security”.
-It aims at reinforcing the implementation of the agenda and to get commitments for an increased participation of women in the process.
+France organized during its Security Council presidency, on 27 October 2017, a public debate on “Women, Peace and Security”.
+It aimed at reinforcing the implementation of the agenda and to get commitments for an increased participation of women in the process.

 The effects of armed conflicts on women are numerous and destructive.
 We must fight against violence affecting them, take into account difficulties encountered by the displaced women and, more specifically, fight against violence committed against them by terrorist groups.